-Carol Dweck has recently been working hard to make that point herself.
-In a recent piece in The Atlantic, for instance, Dr. Dweck identified the risks of what she termed "false growth mindset."
+Dr. Carol Dweck has been working hard to make that point herself.
+In a piece in The Atlantic, for instance, Dweck identified the risks of what she termed "false growth mindset."
 It isn't that someone is either a growth mindset person or a fixed mindset person.
 We are all both, and either the fixed or growth mindset identity in each of us can be triggered by different circumstances.
-Context matters.
-We may feel like we can learn anything when the stakes are low and we feel well supported.
-But put us in a competition where we risk being embarrassed by our struggles, and we may back away from challenges.
+We may feel like we can learn anything when the stakes are low and we feel well supported, but put us in a competition where we risk being embarrassed by our struggles, and we may back away from challenges.
 And, of course, it helps if we're interested in the learning; a disengaged learner isn't likely to invest much effort into persevering to overcome obstacles.

-It's no surprise, then, that the Mindset Scholars Network, a group of academics from over a dozen universities who are committed to scholarly research in this area, describes three mindsets that underlie learning:
+It's no surprise, then, that the Mindset Scholars Network, a group of academics from more than a dozen universities who are committed to scholarly research in this area, describes three learning mindsets that underlie learning:

 - Growth Mindset: The belief that intelligence can be developed

-- Purpose & Relevance: The belief that one's schoolwork is valuable because it is personally relevant and/or connected to a larger purpose
+- Purpose and Relevance: The belief that one's schoolwork is valuable because it is personally relevant and/or connected to a larger purpose

-For learning to occur, it's important to believe that, whatever it is, it's worth learning, that we can learn it, and that we will be supported in that effort.
+For learning to occur, it's important to believe that, whatever it is, it's worth learning—that we can learn it and will be supported in that effort.
 These learning mindsets combine to drive the behaviors that fuel performance.

 I am a huge advocate of growth mindset.
 It's an essential component of turning students (and their teachers) into learners who seek out and persevere through challenges.
 But we can't stop there.
 Let's make sure we apply the whole package illuminated by the research.
 Beliefs drive behaviors.
 We need to foster them together.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.